 Your thyroid hormones interact with all your other hormones, including cortisol, insulin, and sex hormones like progesterone, testosterone, and insulin.
 Since almost all active cells need the thyroid hormones to function properly, there’s no doubt that a dysfunctional thyroid can have a severe impact on your health.

 Aside from exposure to fluoridated water, other lifestyle factors that can cause hypothyroidism include consuming a diet composed mostly of processed foods, having frequently elevated stress levels, and insufficient iodine in your diet.
-Gluten and food sensitivities, which cause inflammation, are also a common cause of thyroid dysfunction.
-Consuming unfermented, genetically modified soy, which is high in isoflavones (potent antithyroid agents), is also damaging to your thyroid gland.
+Gluten and food sensitivities, which cause inflammation, are also common causes of thyroid dysfunction.
+Consuming unfermented, genetically modified soy, high in isoflavones (potent antithyroid agents), is also damaging to your thyroid gland.

 Fluoride & Goiter

 Studies dating back to the 19th century have implicated fluoride as a possible cause of goiter.
-Goitre (aka goiter) is an enlargement of the thyroid gland that in some cases can produce visible swelling in the neck.
-Although the main cause of goiter is iodine deficiency, it can also be caused by other things, including hypothyroidism and goitrogens (substances that cause goiter).
+Goiter (aka goiter) is an enlargement of the thyroid gland that, in some cases, can produce visible swelling in the neck.
+Although the main cause of goiter is iodine deficiency, other things can also be caused, including hypothyroidism and goitrogens (substances that cause goiter).

 Studies that have examined human populations with adequate intake of iodine have reported mixed results about fluoride’s ability to produce a goiter.
-The research has been more consistent, however, where the examined populations had either excessive iodine intakes or deficient iodine intakes.
+However, the research has been more consistent where the examined populations had either excessive iodine intakes or low iodine intakes.

 Most of this latter research was initially published in either Russian or Chinese and was only recently translated into English by the Fluoride Action Network.
 Accordingly, previous reviews of fluoride/goiter research were not able to take these studies into account.
 As such, the evidence linking fluoride to goiter for populations with excessive, or deficient, iodine exposure is stronger than previously recognized.